 In this section, we verify that our measured values are sensible and demonstrate possible applications of these tracers for scientific studies.
-We show four full-depth profiles, two in Fram Strait collected late July / early the Central Arctic Ocean
+We show four full-depth profiles, two in Fram Strait collected late July / early August 2020, and two in the Central Arctic Ocean collected a month later.
+For each region we compare the profiles to each other and to historical values, and finally compare the two regions.